jattenberg/PDS-Spring-2014/examples/income_prediction_with_scikit.md

 3. Train a [decision tree classifier](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier) on the data.
 4. Train a [decision tree regressor](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html#sklearn.tree.DecisionTreeRegressor) on the data.
 5. Train a [support vector classifier](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) on the data.
+6. Instead of training a model on all available input data, partition the input data into "training" and "test" sets.
+Fit the above models to the training sets, and get predictions for the examples in the test set.